I took kayaking lessons recently for the first time. My, what a different perspective I’ve got of a place I’ve loved for 23 years!

 The large lake in the middle–which we always walked around–is a place of beauty.

-I’ve walked past it hundreds of times now, and often thought, I should take kayaking lessons and go out on the water.
+I’ve walked past it hundreds of times.
+I’ve often thought I should take kayaking lessons and go out on the water.

 It’s taken me twenty years, but this summer, finally, I did!